moondance-labs/tanssi-docs/node-operators/rpc-node/rpc-docker.md

 ## The Docker Image {: #the-docker-image }

 As part of the automated deployment process, two separate Docker images are built and published, one for EVM-compatible Appchains and another for Substrate Appchains.
-The images bundle together the binary corresponding to the latest stable release of the [client node](/learn/framework/architecture/#architecture){target=\_blank} along with the [chain specification](/builders/build/customize/customizing-chain-specs/){target=\_blank} file.
+The images bundle together the binary corresponding to the latest stable release of the [client node](/learn/framework/architecture/#architecture){target=\_blank}, along with the [chain specification](/builders/build/customize/customizing-chain-specs/){target=\_blank} file.

-The chain specification is generated when registering the Appchain in the DApp using the provided parameters for the selected [template](/learn/tanssi/included-templates/){target=\_blank} or is required to be uploaded manually when choosing the Custom Specs option.
+The chain specification is generated when registering the Appchain in the [DApp](https://apps.tanssi.network/){target=\_blank} using the provided parameters for the selected [template](/learn/tanssi/included-templates/){target=\_blank} or is required to be uploaded manually when choosing the Custom Specs option.

 ### Pulling the Docker Image for EVM-Compatible Appchains {: #pulling-evm-docker-image }

-If the Appchain was registered in the DApp choosing the EVM template or uploading a custom specification representing an EVM-compatible Appchain, then execute the following command to pull the Docker image:
+If the Appchain was registered in the DApp, choosing the EVM template or uploading a custom specification representing an EVM-compatible Appchain, then execute the following command to pull the Docker image:

 ```bash
 docker pull moondancelabs/dancebox-container-chain-evm-templates